Career Counseling for Initial Career Decisions & Career Change

 The Client’s Role

+With regard to the three essentials above, the last two, information and planning, are items that are relatively easy to help clients with.
+Motivation, is more challenging.
+This is because motivation only comes from within.
+If you are not sure you are sufficiently motivated, I suggest waiting a bit before you start working with me.
 This motivation issue should also not be overlooked by parents and spouses.
-Suggesting career counseling to someone else is a wonderful idea, but don’t push it if it meets with resistance.
+Suggesting career counseling to someone else is a wonderful idea, but don’t push it if it meets with ambivalence or resistance.
 As much as we care about others we are close to, people need to come around in their own time and we cannot transfer motivation to someone else.
 Plant the idea, encourage this person to read pages on this website, and let them take the lead by contacting me.

 Career Assessments-Useful for Some Clients

 Some of my clients complete career assessments in conjunction with career counseling.
 Career assessments are not tests.
 The questions are all about you!
 If any questions are difficult it will be because they force you to think about yourself and your career deeply.
 Prior to making your appointment, in your free phone consultation, I will evaluate your situation and recommend career assessments if I think they will be beneficial.
 About 50% of my clients fall into that category.
-If we proceed with assessments, I will email you nine of them.
+If we proceed with assessments, I will email them to you and you will complete them electronically.
 You will send them back to me so I can learn about your career interests, skills, and aspirations in advance.

 Cost of Career Counseling

-The fee for a 1.5-hour career counseling session is $250.
-If assessments are warranted, there is an additional $55 fee.
-Additional sessions, if needed, are typically shorter and are billed at the rate of $100/hour.
+The fee for a 1.5-hour career counseling session is $300.
+If assessments are warranted, there is an additional $175 fee.
+Additional sessions, if needed, are typically shorter and are billed at the rate of $150/hour.
 Once you are a client in my practice, at any point in the future, you can take advantage of mini-sessions with me.
-Mini-sessions take place in person or on the telephone and are billed in 15-minute increments (15 minutes is $25).
+Mini-sessions are billed in 20-minute increments (20 minutes is $50).
 This is ideal in certain situations where you need a small amount of guidance/support from me.

-Consider career coaching if you are basically in the right occupation but are unhappy in your present situation.
+Consider career coaching, which I distinguish from career counseling (see above), if you are basically in the right occupation but are unhappy in your present situation.
 If your present job is causing you ongoing stress, my first goal is to help you determine whether your problems at work are fixable or whether you should move on.

 If your job is worth saving, career coaching can help you with concrete approaches to turn things around.
 These interventions may involve coaching you through a dialog you will have with your boss.
 Or, we may decide to work on your prioritizing, time management, or delegating abilities, have you take on a high-profile project, or work on interpersonal strategies to restore relationships with key colleagues.

 Alternatively, if it’s time to find a new job, I can assist with resumes and cover letters, LinkedIn profiles, and interview coaching.
-Career coaching sessions are usually face-to-face in my Huntington, Long Island office.
-The first session is 1.5 hours and the fee is $250.
-Subsequent sessions are billed incrementally at the rate of $100/hour.
+Career coaching sessions, like career counseling sessions take place via video-conferencing using Zoom.
+The first session is 1.5 hours and the fee is $300.
+Subsequent sessions are billed incrementally at the rate of $150/hour.

 Final Words on Career Help